DiscordSenseii/Aka/README.md

-uglyBastard | The one thing most of us can all agree to hate :) uniform |Military, Konbini, Work, Nurse Uniforms, etc!~ Sexy~ yuri | Girls on Girls, and Girl's only!<3
+uglyBastard | The one thing most of us can all agree to hate :) uniform |Military, Konbini, Work, Nurse Uniforms, etc!~ Sexy~ yuri | Girls on Girls, and Girl's only!<3 zettaiRyouiki | That one part of the flesh being squeeze in thigh-highs~<3

 ## Wallpaper Function(s)
 Example: